 In English pupils are entered for both English language and English literature.
 Though pupils are working towards two separate and equally weighted IGCSE qualifications, each with their own examinations and coursework requirements, these subjects are taught side by side within the same groups and lessons.

-These IGCSE qualifications are increasingly popular and very well-respected qualifications that are looked upon favourably by both employers and university admissions tutors, both of whom see these as academically rigorous and stimulating.
-One of the major advantages of IGCSE over the new GCSE courses is that it allows pupils to complete traditional coursework rather than being assessed solely by examination.
+These IGCSE qualifications are increasingly popular and very well-respected qualifications.
+Both employers and university admissions tutors see them as academically rigorous and stimulating, particularly in light of the rapidly changing modern world, in which the analytical and communication skills developed through the courses are essential.
+One of the major advantages of IGCSE over other GCSE courses is that it allows pupils to complete traditional coursework rather than being assessed solely by examination.